 - Mix the ground flaxseeds and water in a small bowl and set aside to gel.

-- In the same food processor as you used for the crust, combine the almond meal, coconut sugar, coconut oil, almond extract and 1:1 GF flour, and blend into a paste.
+- In the same food processor as you used for the crust, combine the almond meal, coconut sugar, coconut oil, almond extract, lemon juice and 1:1 GF flour, and blend into a paste.

 - Pour in the flaxseed mixture and pulse to combine until it forms a loose ball.